 The annual inflation rate in Sweden edged down to 10.5% in April 2023 from 10.6% in the previous month and below market forecasts of 10.7%.
 It was the softest increase in consumer prices since August 2022, due mainly to lower inflation for food & non-alcoholic beverages (16.9% vs 19.7% in March) and furnishings & household goods (11.9% vs 12.9%).
 In contrast, costs primarily accelerated for transport (3.9% vs 3%), housing & utilities (17.4% vs 16.4%) and recreation & culture (8.6% vs 7%).
 On a monthly basis, the CPI went up 0.5%, slightly down from a 0.6% increase in March and below market estimates of a 0.7% rise. source: Statistics Sweden

 Inflation Rate in Sweden averaged 3.54 percent from 1980 until 2023, reaching an all time high of 15.50 percent in October of 1980 and a record low of -1.60 percent in September of 2009.
 This page provides - Sweden Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Sweden Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on June of 2023.

-Inflation Rate in Sweden is expected to be 2.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Sweden to stand at 2.00 in 12 months time.
-In the long-term, the Sweden Inflation Rate is projected to trend around 2.00 percent in 2020, according to our econometric models.
+Inflation Rate in Sweden is expected to be 7.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Sweden Inflation Rate is projected to trend around 2.50 percent in 2024 and 1.80 percent in 2025, according to our econometric models.